-Staffordshire Police current and emerging operational challenges, both nationally, regionally and locally, with particular reference to those areas included within the Force's Strategic Assessment and the most recent inspection from His Majesty's Inspectorate of Constabulary, Fire and Rescue Services (HMICFRS).
+The Staffordshire Police and Commissioner's Office budget considers the current and emerging operational challenges; both nationally, regionally and locally, with a continued focus on those areas included within the force's Strategic Assessment and the inspection from His Majesty's Inspectorate of Constabulary, Fire & Rescue Services (HMICFRS).
+It has been welcome to see HMICFRS remove Staffordshire Police from an Engaged level of inspectorate oversight as well as an inspection report that demonstrates real and tangible progress in improving the service.

 Staffordshire Police continues to deliver Value for Money.
-In the latest HMICFRS Value for Money profiles Staffordshire Police is the 6th lowest funded Force in England and Wales on a per head of population basis but continues to be one of the safest places to live, work and visit in the United Kingdom.
+In the 2024 HMICFRS Value for Money profiles, Staffordshire Police is the 8th lowest funded force in England and Wales on a per head of population basis but continues to be one of the safest places to live, work and visit in the United Kingdom.
 This low funding position, relative to other areas, means that the scope for efficiencies is arguably lower than in other areas without impacting on the Policing model.
+Despite this, Staffordshire has a low number of officers in support roles.